 Meaning and History

 FIFA is an acronym for Fédération Internationale de Football Association.
-The connection with French roots is very important because it appeared in France’s capital and only then acquired world status.
-Moreover, the original version of the expanded and abbreviated names is used throughout the world only in French.
+The connection with French roots is very important because it originated in France’s capital and only then gained global status.
+Moreover, the original version of the expanded and abbreviated names is used worldwide only in French.

-The need to establish a single supervisory body for competitions by football associations was acute at the beginning of the 20th century.
-The reason is the huge growth in the popularity of this sport in the international arena.
+The need to establish a single supervisory body for football associations’ competitions was acute at the beginning of the 20th century.
+The reason is the significant growth in the sport’s popularity on the international stage.
 As a result, FIFA was founded at the headquarters of the USFSA (Union des Sociétés Françaises de Sports Athlétiques).
 Its first president was Robert Guérin, who was replaced in 1906 by the Englishman Daniel Burley Woolfall.
-For all the years of its existence, the international association has had five emblems.
+Throughout its existence, the international association has had five emblems.

 What is FIFA?

-FIFA is an abbreviation formed from the name Fédération Internationale de Football Association.
+FIFA is an abbreviation for the Fédération Internationale de Football Association.
 It is an international organization that governs the activities of national football associations.
-Its tasks include setting standards and organizing major competitions according to the accepted norms.
-In addition, FIFA is involved in promoting sports and financing the development of football in certain countries.
+Its tasks include setting standards and organizing major competitions in accordance with accepted norms.
+Additionally, FIFA promotes sports and finances the development of football in select countries.

 1928 – 1977